adelashraf/cenarius/README.md

 _3rd Write Security ex: between '[]' Not All ._

-_4th Write ussid for AP if not hidden _
+_4th Write ussid for AP if not hidden ._

+_you will get file to scan APs , file recording all what you do and file of wpa_supplicant ._

 # what is Different